TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 <br />

-And he doesn't have any interesting privilege:
+And it doesn't have any useful privileges:

 <br />